jvdjugal3886/jvdjugal3886/README.md

 <h1 align="center">Hi 👋, I'm Dave Jugal</h1>
-<h3 align="center">A passionate frontend developer from India.
+<h3 align="center">A passionate FullStack developer from India.
 Seeking opportunities in dynamic learning environments.
 Final-year engineering student passionate about computer science.
 Demonstrated aptitude in coding, problem-solving, and software development.
 Seeking opportunities to apply my skills, grow professionally, and contribute to innovative projects.
 A motivated student with great communication and critical thinking abilities.
 Successful at approaching and solving various problems and practical solutions.
 Team-Orinted and ready to learn</h3>